SakshamSrivastava123/FinanceDashboard/README.md

 # Finance Dashboard

 A clean, interactive finance dashboard built with React.
 Tracks financial activity with a refined dark-luxury aesthetic.
+Finance Dashboard to help users track their income and expenses in a structured way.
+The main problem it solves is giving users a clear view of their financial activity, including where they are spending and how much they are earning.

+The application includes features like adding transactions, filtering by type such as income or expense, categorizing transactions like food, rent, or freelance, and sorting them by date.
+It also calculates totals and can be extended to show insights like category-wise spending.

 ---